pigfly/RMIT_Algorithm_Analysis/README.md

 Special thanks to [QMZiT](https://qmz.com.au)

-This is a production repo of [RMIT 2019 Algorithm Analysis](http://www1.rmit.edu.au/courses/004302).
+This is a practise repo of [RMIT 2019 Algorithm Analysis](http://www1.rmit.edu.au/courses/004302).

 Hands-on training on real coding interview questions, for fun (-: